 - Contact forms –– These typically short, simple web forms ask you to complete a few required fields, such as your name, email address and phone number.
 The shorter the form, the higher the response rate for key patient data.

-- Clear calls to action –– Most well-designed digital healthcare marketing websites now feature an easy-to-find phone number at the top and the bottom of each page, as well as an easy-to-find address in the footer, and on the Contact Us page.
+- Clear calls to action –– Most well-designed healthcare digital marketing websites now feature an easy-to-find phone number at the top and the bottom of each page, as well as an easy-to-find address in the footer, and on the Contact Us page.
 You have to make it easy for potential patients to respond.

 - HIPAA-compliant websites –– The Health Insurance Portability and Accountability Act (HIPAA) is a law governing websites.
 It requires that a website ensures that all protected health information is transport encrypted.
 In addition, the data is backed up, only accessible by authorized personnel, is not tampered with or altered, utilizes storage encryption, can be permanently disposed of when no longer needed, and is located on secure web servers.